jtl-software/connector-documentation/index.rst

 .. note::

-    This documentation assumes you have a working knowledge of PHP, :doc:`Composer </glossary/composer>` and git.
+    This documentation assumes you have a working knowledge of PHP, composer and git.
     You should be also familiar with object-oriented principles and relational databases.

 The book